-As an organization that espouses aligning values with decision-making, along with our commitment towards racial justice, 21/64 is closing our office on June 20, 2022 to take the time to continue reflecting, learning and educating ourselves.
+As an organization that espouses aligning values with decision-making, along with our commitment towards racial justice, 21/64 is closing our office to take the time to continue reflecting, learning and educating ourselves.
 As I pause to reflect, I thought I’d share some of the reflection questions I’ll be journaling about on this Juneteenth.

 - Who are the people that embody values of justice, liberation and joy in my life?
 What in their stories inspires the legacy I strive to live and to leave?